 Heidelberg Pharma also licenses its technology platform to other pharmaceutical companies for the development of their own ATACs.
 The partner provides specific antibodies that are coupled with Amanitin and takes over the entire preclinical and clinical development of these ATACs.

-Development partners for the ATAC technology include Magenta, Takeda and Chiome as well as the US-American Binghamton University.
+Development partners for the ATAC technology include Takeda and Chiome as well as the US-American Binghamton University.